uvarc/workshop-site/content/lesson/ses-python-intro/functions.md

 ## Arguments

 Like mathematical functions, programming functions (usually) take _arguments_.
 In computer-science language the variable that represents an argument in the function definition is often called a _parameter_ or a _dummy variable_.

-Functions must be _called_ by name or they do nothing.
+* Functions must be _called_ by name or they do nothing.
 Their code is static until it is invoked by a _caller_.
 The interpreter must have encountered the function definition before it can be called; interpreters cannot move upward in a file.
-In addition, invoking a function causes its name to take on the return value, but in Python functions are not equivalent to variables -- that value will not be stored anywhere.
-It must be explicitly assigned, used in an expression, or printed for the result to be captured.

-In strict usage the sequence of variables may be called the _argument list_ in the caller and the _parameter list_ in the function definition; however, these terms tend to be used interchangeably.
+* In strict usage the sequence of variables may be called the _argument list_ in the caller and the _parameter list_ in the function definition; however, these terms tend to be used interchangeably.
 Arguments are said to be _passed_ from the caller to the function.
-The function _returns_ a value, which replaces the function's name after it has been executed.
+* The function _returns_ a value, which replaces the function's name after it has been executed.
 In Python functions must always return a value; if the programmer does not specify one, Python returns the special value `None`.
 A function may return exactly one item, but that quantity may be a compound data structure such as a list or tuple, so it is possible to return multiple values from a function.

 Best practice is to place all the functions you will use at the top of the file, right after the main docstring.
 Functions may have a docstring themselves.
 This is particularly important if the function is lengthy or complicated.

 ## Python Syntax

-The keyword is `def` (define) followed by the name of the function.
+* The beginning of a function is specified with the keyword `def` (define) followed by the name of the function.
 The function name _must_ be followed by parentheses whether any arguments are passed or not.
-The `def` keyword begins a code block, so a colon is required.
+* The `def` keyword begins a code block, so a colon is required.
 All statements in the body of the function must be indented.
-The docstring must immediately follow the `def` line and be indented one level.
+* The docstring must immediately follow the `def` line and be indented one level.
 Recall that docstrings are enclosed in triple double quotes (`"""My documentation"""`).
 Values are returned with the `return` statement.
 The `return` causes an immediate exit from the function; no further statements will be executed.

 <a name="func_example"></a>
 **Examples**
 ```
 def sum_vals(x,y,z):
-    "Computes the sum of its input values"
+    """Computes the sum of its input values"""
     return x+y+z

 def make_list(x,y,z):
-   "Makes a new list"
+   """Makes a new list"""
     new_list = [x,y,z]
     return new_list

 def sum_diff(x,y):
-    "Returns the sum and difference of two values"
+    """Returns the sum and difference of two values"""
     return x+y,x-y
 ```